“The oak fought the wind and was broken, the willow bent when it must and survived.”

 An Alford Plea (North Carolina v.
 Alford) is a specific legal mechanism where a defendant maintains their innocence but acknowledges that the state possesses enough evidence to likely secure a conviction.
 It is a “best interest” plea—a heartbreaking choice made to end the torture of indefinite incarceration.

-Willow Cherry maintains his innocence.
-This site documents the forensic timeline of the case and the 6-year systemic failure that forced this decision.
+Mr. Cherry maintained his innocence.
+This site documents the forensic timeline of the case and the urgent need for Justice Reform Kentucky to address the 6-year systemic failure that forced this decision.

 Turning Injustice into Service

-The justice system isn’t the only broken system in Kentucky.
-The road to recovery for those battling addiction is often blocked by stigma and lack of resources.
+The fight for Justice Reform Kentucky isn’t just about the courts; the road to recovery for those battling for rights promised is often blocked by stigma and lack of resources.

 As a state-certified Adult Peer Support Specialist (APSS), Willow Cherry is dedicated to bridging the gap between “Defendant” and “Survivor.”
 We provide resources for: